goodalexander/goodalexander.github.io/content/posts/web4.md

 Users can breathe a brief sigh of relief about data sovereignty.

+## AI Agents are an Existential Threat to Our Creator Economy

 But the equation is changing for five reasons.

 1. The proliferation of realistic AI video generation models that can render real time photorealistic avatars